seeuno98/rag-assistant/README.md

 [![arXiv Powered](https://img.shields.io/badge/Data-arXiv-orange)](https://arxiv.org)

-RAG Assistant is an end-to-end **automated Retrieval-Augmented Generation (RAG)** system that continuously fetches the newest **LLM-related research papers** from **arXiv**, processes them on the fly, and enables **interactive question-answering and daily summarization** of emerging AI research trends.
+RAG Assistant is an end-to-end **automated Retrieval-Augmented Generation (RAG)** system that continuously fetches the newest **LLM-related research papers** from **arXiv**, processes them on the fly, and enables **interactive question-answering and weekly summarization** of emerging AI research trends (with an optional high-frequency daily mode).

+> 📉 **Why weekly by default?** We observed that the general LLM query and topic-specific prompts rarely surface enough fresh papers every single day to produce meaningful digests.
+Switching the automation to a weekly cadence yields richer, less repetitive summaries while still allowing on-demand daily runs when research volume spikes.

 This project demonstrates how to combine **retrieval**, **generation**, and **automation** to build a real-world research assistant — fully open-source and cloud-ready.